uvicmakerlab/LongNowOfUlysses/English507/Logs/CarltonLog03262013.md

 I'm VERY happy that I've met all my project goals thus far.
 This all went exactly according to plan, but definitely better than expected!

 WOOT!

+As a reminder, everything is live here: http://web.uvic.ca/~dcarlton/extracts/complete/longernowsite/